kyma-project/rafter/charts/rafter-upload-service/README.md

 ### Change values for envs.* parameters

-You can define values of all **envs.*** parameters as objects by specifying parameters as the inline `value` or the `valueFrom` object.
-See this example:
+You can define values for all `envs.*` parameters as objects by providing the parameters as the inline `value` or the `valueFrom` object.
+See the following example:

 ``` yaml
 envs: